skokielibrary/spl-content/_content/lynnanne/books-movies-more--local-authors.markdown

 [###Virtual Local Author showcase
 Monthly, a local author is interviewed by the library.
 Past interviews can be found [on our blog](http://blogs.skokielibrary.info/?s=local+author+showcase&x=0&y=0).
 Any local authors interested in being interviewed for this feature, should contact New RS librarian at newlynnanne@skokielibrary.info.]  [depends on what form the blogs take in new site]

-###Local Authors At Skokie Library
-The library has a growing collection of great books by our talented [local authors.](http://encore.skokielibrary.info/iii/encore/search/C__SLocal%20author.__Orightresult?lang=eng&suite=beta).
-Check one out today.